poiley/listr/README.md

-# repoLister
+# listr
-Python script that gets the repositories of a user on Github.
+Get the repositories of any user on Github.

 ## ToDo:
  - Pagination :white_check_mark: